sirJiggles/designPatterns/README.md

 The book is a great read and I would advise it to anyone this repo just scratches the surface of the goods within.
 It is more a ref for me and a place to physically type / play with patterns.

+# Code playground

+You can also play each pattern in the following code playgrounds:

+- Strategy:

 # Design Principles

 These are the principles we try to broadly adhere to when we are talking about design patterns.